SystemRDL/PeakRDL-ipxact/docs/importer.rst

 * IP-XACT allows registers to be any arbitrary bit width, but SystemRDL requires the ``regwidth`` property to be at least 8, and a power of 2.
   The imported ``regwidth`` may be padded up as necessary.
+* IP-XACT allows a register to contain multiple fields with the same name.
+If this is detected, the importer will uniquify the instance names based on the fields' bit ranges.